5 Pillars of the Perfect Charcuterie Board

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-A holiday appetizer or simple meal doesn’t get easier than a Charcuterie Board!
-Anyone can pull this amazing spread together with our tips and tricks, including advice for pairing the perfect wine.
+A holiday or party appetizer doesn’t get easier than a simple charcuterie board!
+Anyone can pull together this amazing spread using our 4 steps for building a perfect board.

 What Is a Charcuterie Board?